open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 Models with the "Vehicle" special rule have the following changes to their rules:

-Vehicles ignore the climbable keyword for terrain.
+Vehicles ignore the climbable keyword for terrain, treating them as impassable instead.

 In addition these models may make a free attack action against any unit it comes into base contact with using the Vehicle Ram weapon.

-#### Action: Embark (1 Command Point)

-A unit may perform this action while within 1 inch of a transport vehicle with sufficient capacity for the whole unit.
-Remove the unit from the board and place it into reserve as they are now being transported by this model.

 ### Special Rules